 - They are most likely to develop alcohol abuse and even substance abuse when they grow a little older.

 - They get into frequent brawls, vandalizing the property.

-Know the signs and try to talk it out with these kids so that they can share what they feel.
-Try to seek help of the school and guidance counselor.
+Know the signs and try to talk it out with these kids to share what they feel.
+Try to seek the help of the school and guidance counselor.
 When curbed at the right age, bullying can be stopped.
-It is harmful for our children and for the place we call home.
+It is harmful to our children and for the place we call home.

-Leave behind your comments on why a child is bullied and how can we prevent a child turn into a bully at first.
-Do subscribe with us for more informative posts and stay tuned with us.
+Leave behind your comments on why a child is bullied and how to prevent a child from turning into a bully at first.

 Subscribe to us for more informative posts, and stay tuned.